argoproj-archive/argo-site/docs/user_guide/configapplatixcluster/manageuserpermissions.md

-# Managing Users and Permissions for the Argo
+# Managing Users and Permissions for Argo

 Argo provides two levels of access privileges for modifying a user's permissions and profiles: